2004 Ukrainian Super Cup

 The 2004 Ukrainian Super Cup became the first edition of Ukrainian Super Cup, an annual football match contested by the winners of the previous season's Ukrainian Top League and Ukrainian Cup competitions.

-The match was played at the Central Stadium "Chornomorets", Odessa, on 10 July 2004, and contested by league winner Dynamo Kyiv and cup winner Shakhtar Donetsk.
+The match was played at the Central Stadium "Chornomorets", Odesa, on 10 July 2004, and contested by league winner Dynamo Kyiv and cup winner Shakhtar Donetsk.
 Dynamo won on penalties 6–5 after the regular time ended in 1-1 draw.